bond-summary

 The bond change detection functions can also be used programmatically:

-from pdb2reaction.bond_changes import compare_structures, has_bond_change, summarize_changes
+from pdb2reaction.domain.bond_changes import compare_structures, has_bond_change, summarize_changes

 Function